reevoo/s3-to-redshift-snowplow-loader/README.md

 - AWS_REGION
 - REDSHIFT_URI

 and it takes 2 arguments, the start and end date for historical data.
-The dafault for start date is 30 days ago and for end date it's today.
+The default for start date is 30 days ago and for end date it's today.

 Example: